Skip to content

 Many people lose their crypto when they send funds to the wrong blockchain address.
 If you hold a token on the BNB blockchain and send it to an Ethereum address, the funds won’t transfer to the Ethereum blockchain.

-• If you’re using a decentralized wallet you will need to contact the person you sent funds to see if they will cooperate in recovering the funds.
+• If you’re using a decentralized wallet, you will need to contact the person you sent funds to see if they will cooperate in recovering the funds.

 • Then you will need to access the private key to send the funds to a wallet that supports both blockchain networks.